 - Data Subject rights

-Under the General Data protection regulation, GDPR, data subjects whose data has been processed by the Land Development Agency are entitled to exercise certain rights against their personal data.
+Under the General Data Protection Regulations, GDPR, data subjects whose data has been processed by the Land Development Agency are entitled to exercise certain rights against their personal data.
 These rights are designed to put data subjects in the driving seat when it comes to how their personal data is handled by organisations.

 - The right to access